The Malfoy Connection:

 Of course, Sirius also didn’t mention that Malfoy’s wife and one of “the Lestranges” were his own first cousins either.
 And since his cousins all were gone from Hogwarts by his 5th year, after 12 years in Azkaban Sirius may have simply forgotten that Snape had been taken up by two different gangs of future Death Eaters.

 For that matter, Black may have been slow to discover that Malfoy had even been a Death Eater.
 I doubt that people were still discussing Malfoy’s Imperius defense 12 years later.
-Although Sirius did manage to hear about it.
+Although Sirius did manage to find out about it.
 And I doubt that it had ever been a point of conversation inside of Azkaban.

 And, for that matter, It might also be reasonable to reflect that in GoF we did not yet know about Regulus’s existence, either.
 Sirius could have regarded Malfoy as a “stupid idiot”, in much the same style as his own younger brother.
 But not, perhaps, an inherently vicious idiot like Bella.
 He clearly doesn’t much like Malfoy (and nobody ever filled Sirius in about the Diary caper, so far as we know) but he may have been willing to give him the benefit of the doubt.

 Sirius also claims that he didn’t even know that Snape was teaching at Hogwarts.
 Despite the fact that we’ve later been told in OotP and HBP that Snape started teaching a couple of months before either Voldemort’s defeat, or Sirius’s arrest.
 Clearly either Sirius had taken no interest in the doings of Hogwarts once he left it, or his memory is just plain faulty.
 (12 years of getting up close and personal with Dementors will probably do that to you.)
 Another fan theory concerning Sirius Black offers an alternate reading of these memory lapses.
-That is gone into in more detail in the essay entitled ‘Man’s Best Friend’.
+That is gone into in more detail in the essay over in the main collection entitled ‘Man’s Best Friend’.

 So let’s take a pause, and think about what else all this peripheral information about Snape implies.